RedisMadani/k8s-digitalocean-terraform/README.md

 ## Congratulations!

 You have successfully deployed a Kubernetes cluster on DigitalOcean using Terraform, with Ubuntu as the operating system and an ingress controller included.

----

-Feel free to modify and enhance this README to match your project's specific needs.
-It provides clear instructions for users to deploy the Kubernetes cluster effortlessly.